Ok, you see a nice trade opportunity. And you know where to place your stop loss. Now, how about the take profit order? Where do you place it?

 - Ichimoku based levels

-And these levels can differ depending on the type of markets we are in.
+And these levels can differ depending on the type of market we are in.
 I will show you how I determine where I place my take profit orders for trades in the following market conditions:

 - trending markets trading with the trend

-- trending markets trading counter trend
+- trending markets trading counter-trend

 - sideways markets